Tuesday 17 December 2013

 When Inspector Neill Manley arrived at the scene the goose had entered the water … Continue reading…

 On Monday 9 December, the RSPCA will open a new in-store RSPCA adoption centre in the Pets at Home store in Newport.

 The centre will provide a unique opportunity for the RSPCA to find new homes for cruelly treated and neglected cats and dogs.
 It is the first of its kind in Wales.

 RSPCA national director for Wales, Steve Carter, will officially open the centre which includes a living room area for customers to seek advice on pet care and … Continue reading…

-The RSPCA is appealing for information after a cat was shot in Treorchy, sustaining serious injuries.
+RSPCA Cymru is appealing for information after a cat was shot in the St Mellons area of Cardiff.